Cota History, Family Crest & Coats of Arms

 Early History of the Cota family

 This web page shows only a small excerpt of our Cota research.
-Another 97 words (7 lines of text) covering the years 103 and 1039 are included under the topic Early Cota History in all our PDF Extended History products and printed products wherever possible.
+Another 49 words (4 lines of text) covering the years 103 and 1039 are included under the topic Early Cota History in all our PDF Extended History products and printed products wherever possible.

 Cota Spelling Variations

 Numerous spelling variations of the surname Cota exist.
 A partial explanation for these variants is that ancient scribes and church officials recorded names as they were pronounced, often resulting in a single person being recorded under several different spellings.
 Different spellings that were found include Costigan, Costigen, Costigin, McCostigan and others.

 Early Notables of the Cota family (pre 1700)

 More information is included under the topic Early Cota Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Cota family

 Many destitute Irish families in the 18th and 19th centuries decided to leave their homeland, which had in many ways been scarred by English colonial rule.
 One of the most frequent destinations for these families was North America where it was possible for an Irish family to own their own parcel of land.
 Many of the early settlers did find land awaiting them in British North America, or even later in America, but for the majority of immigrants that arrived as a result of the Great Potato Famine of the late 1840s the ownership of land was often a long way off.
 These Irish people were initially put to work on such industrial projects as the building of bridges, canals, and railroads, or they worked at manufacturing positions within factories.
 Whenever they arrived, the Irish made enormous contributions to the infant nations of Canada and the United States.
 Some of the earliest immigrants to bearer the name of Cota were found through extensive research of immigration and passenger lists: Michael, James, Joseph, Lawrence, Patt, Thomas (three of this name), and William Costigan, who arrived in Philadelphia, Pennsylvania between 1850 and 1870.